renatocamara/tech-portfolio/README.md

-# tech-portfolio
-About my participation in the projects.

 # 🌐 Cloud Projects Portfolio

 Welcome to my portfolio of cloud projects.
 This repository provides an overview of my work as a Cloud Solutions Architect and Technical Trainer, with hands-on experience across Microsoft Azure and Oracle Cloud Infrastructure (OCI).
 I've delivered scalable, secure, and cost-effective solutions across multiple industries, including finance, telecom, government, education, retail, cosmetics, and travel.